PoseGraphNet++: Enriching 3D Human Pose with Orientation Estimation: Introduction

-Our work makes the following contributions: \begin{enumerate*}[label=(\roman*)] \item We propose the first skeletal-based pose model that predicts 3D joint positions and orientations simultaneously from 2D pose input; \item We propose a novel GCN-based pose model that processes both node and edge features using edge-aware node and node-aware edge convolution; \item We report both position and orientation evaluation on multiple benchmark datasets. \end{enumerate*}
+In summary, our contributions are: \begin{enumerate*}[label=(\roman*)] \item We propose the first skeleton-based pose model that predicts 3D joint positions and orientations simultaneously from 2D pose inputs; \item We propose a novel GCN-based pose model that processes both node and edge features using \emph{edge-aware} node and \emph{node-aware} edge convolutions; \item We report both position and orientation evaluation on multiple benchmark datasets. \end{enumerate*}